imjohnbo/issue-bot/README.md

 - `labels`: Comma delimited list of issue labels.
 Required value either as input or in YAML header of issue template.
 - `title`: Issue title.
 Required value either as input or in YAML header of issue template.
-- `assignees`: Comma delimited list of issue assignees
+- `assignees`: Comma delimited list of issue assignees.
-- `body`: Issue body
+- `body`: Issue body.
-- `pinned`: Whether to [pins the issue](https://help.github.com/en/github/managing-your-work-on-github/pinning-an-issue-to-your-repository) and unpin the previous one
+- `pinned`: Whether to [pins the issue](https://help.github.com/en/github/managing-your-work-on-github/pinning-an-issue-to-your-repository) and unpin the previous one.
-- `close-previous`: Whether to close the most recent previous issue with a matching label
+- `close-previous`: Whether to close the most recent previous issue with a matching label.
 - `template`: Path to template used in issue, eg. `.github/ISSUE_TEMPLATE/bug_report.md`.
 Can also be a normal Markdown file with no YAML header (converted to `body`), in which case, `labels`, `title`, and `assignees` can be provided as inputs.

 ## Outputs

-- `issue-number`: new issue number, if successfully created
+- `issue-number`: new issue number, if successfully created.

 ## Environment variables